-While object creation routines that create axes children do not explicitly change axes properties, some axes properties are under automatic control when their associated mode property is set to auto (which is the default).
-The following table lists the automatic-mode properties.
+When plotting functions create graphs, many of the axes properties that are under automatic control adjust to best display the graph.
+These properties adjust automatically when their associated mode property is set to auto (which is the default).
+The following table lists the axes automatic-mode properties.

 What It Controls

 Positioning of the camera target in the axes

 The direction of "up" in 2-D and 3-D views